 The program consists of a balance of collaborative projects, small-group teacher-led experiences and free play throughout the daily routine, with a focus on smooth transitions.
 Children are encouraged to learn by observing, questioning, discussing, wondering, doing, making, collaborating and expressing their thinking in ways that reflect their individuality, strengths and creativity.
 A love of books, stories, role play, reading and writing are cultivated and form the basis of Literacy, Numeracy and Science.
 Specialist Philosophy, Art, Music, French and Dance teachers work with the children each week alongside the core program.

 The importance of self-esteem, community, thinking skills, conceptual development and the sense of self and other forms the basis of our program.
 With their teachers, children create shared imaginary situations, engaging in imaginative ‘scientific play worlds’ as a platform to investigate everyday experiences more deeply.
 Imagination allows children to develop important symbolic representation and creative, critical and abstract thinking skills.
 Safe risks are encouraged in play and learning where children can ‘be courageous’, supported to feel proud and confident as they grow and learn more about their world and their place in it.

 Kindergarten Extended Hours

 Preshil offers extended care outside the kindergarten program hours.
-The program is offered at no additional cost for our kindergarten families subject to availability.
+The program is offered at an additional cost.

 Transition to 5s | Prep